xta0/ARML/README.md

 ## Tricks

 - **Camera Hacking** : Since ARkit uses a fixed-lense camera to render the screen, the camera won't be able to auto-focus by itself.
 To tune the camere you need to get access to the `AVCaptureDevice`or`AVCaptureSession `.
 However, this is not possible in ARKit as described [here](https://forums.developer.apple.com/thread/81971) .
-I solve this by accessing the `availableSenors` property of the `ARSesion` in runtime and find the `ARImageSensor` which holds the reference to the `AVCaptureDevice` and `AVCaptureSession` object.
+I solved this problem by accessing the `availableSenors` property of `ARSesion` in runtime and find the `ARImageSensor` object which holds the reference to the `AVCaptureDevice` and `AVCaptureSession` instance.

 - **Machine Learning**: To identity different people we need a pre-trained CoreML model.
 You can use `caffe` or other neural network infrastructure to train your model.
 For this demo, I use the Mircorsoft's [Custom Vision Serivce](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/home) which is free and convenient to train  images online and you can also download the reslut in CoreML model format.